Revizor: Testing Black-box CPUs against Speculation Contracts: Conclusion

 \section{Conclusion}

-We presented Model-based Relational Fuzzing (MRF), a technique to detect violations of speculation contracts in silicon black-box CPUs.
-We implemented MRF in a fuzzing framework called \sys{}, and used it to test recent Intel x86 CPUs for compliance with a wide range of speculation contracts.
+We presented \methodlong{} (\method{}), a technique to detect violations of speculation contracts in black-box CPUs.
+We implemented \method{} in a framework called \sys{}, and used it to test Intel CPUs against a wide range of contracts.

-Our experiments show that \sys{} can effectively find contract violations, together with code snippets to trigger and reproduce them -- without reporting false positives.
-The violations we found include known vulnerabilities such Spectre V1, V4, MDS, and LVI-Null, as well as novel variants of V1 and V4.
-This demonstrating that MRF is a promising approach for third-party assessment of microarchitectural security in black-box CPUs.
+Our experiments show that \sys{} effectively finds contract violations without reporting false positives.
+The detected violations include known vulnerabilities such Spectre, MDS, and LVI, as well as novel variants.
+This demonstrates that \method{} is a promising approach for third-party assessment of microarchitectural security in black-box CPUs.

-At the same time, our work opens a number of avenues for future research, such as white-box analysis, coverage, and targeted test case generation, for which the open-source release of \sys{} will provide a solid foundation.
+Our work opens several avenues for future research, such as white-box analysis of emerging CPUs and mechanisms for secure speculation, coverage, and targeted testing, for which the open-source release of \sys{} will provide a solid foundation.